chris-jantzen/AI_AStar_And_BFS_Search/README.md

 # AI_AStar_And_BFS_Search

-Implementation of BFS and A\* search for AI class using Python
+Implementation of BFS and A\* search using Python

 ## Heuristics for A\*